ifurusato/hs-ontology-converter/README.rst

 Severity levels:

-- ``[ERROR]`` — Almost certainly wrong.
-Likely a data entry or housekeeping error with no plausible legitimate explanation (e.g. validFrom after validTo, completely identical duplicate rows).
+- ``[ERROR]`` — Likely wrong, a data entry or housekeeping error with no plausible legitimate explanation (e.g. validFrom after validTo, completely identical duplicate rows).
 - ``[WARN]`` — Possibly wrong.
 An unusual pattern that may have a legitimate operational explanation unknown to this tool (e.g. active rates for abolished classification codes, amendment chain date gaps).